 - exhibit an advanced level of professional conduct and ethical standards,

 - demonstrate advanced practice competencies with regards to evidence-based practice and the provision of effective psychological services (i.e., assessment, intervention, and consultation),

-- Exhibit advanced competencies with regard to the basic knowledge and skills of research to function effectively as consumers of research and scientist-practitioners
+- exhibit advanced competencies with regard to the basic knowledge and skills of research to function effectively as consumers of research and scientist-practitioners, and

 - Integration of Science and Practice